Save Time & Money Evicting Your Tenants

 Filing

-Our unlawful detainer assistants (UDAs) draft and file the legally required court forms: UD-100, UD-110, and EJ-130 to name a few.
+Our unlawful detainer assistants (UDAs) draft and file the legally required unlawful detainer forms with the court: UD-100, UD-110, and EJ-130 to name a few.

 Representing

-If your case becomes contested, we may refer you to a network of trusted lawyers who may represent you in court.
+If your unlawful detainer case becomes contested, we may refer you to a network of trusted lawyers who may represent you in court.

 Locking Out